-Sheriff: 2 shot outside NC courthouse
+Sheriff: 2 shot outside North Carolina courthouse

 Nashville, N.C. — Two people were shot outside a North Carolina courthouse Tuesday and have non-life-threatening wounds and police were searching for two suspects, authorities said.